leewtai/leewtai.github.io/usecases_data/README.md

 2 different sets of data together.

 #### WLS in non-linear cases producing bias?
-see physics-fun/ for the details. trouble looking weighted least seems to cause a negative bias.
+see physics-fun/ for the details.
+Weighted least squares can produce very biased predictions if the data is highly non-linear and non-Gaussian, why is this given regression can be phrased as a weighted average.

 #### Are there usecases for an algorithm that gets "bored"?
-Recommendation algorithms dwell on repeated recommendations.
+Recommendation algorithms dwell on repeated recommendations and can discourage users to continue their subscription.
+Is there a way to modify the objective function such that algorithms will constantly adapt?
+Do we need to model boredom?

 #### Can we train a linear model without using all the data?
-Sufficient statistic, differential privacy?
+Sufficient statistic, differential privacy, ...